15 Expats Talk about Health Insurance and Healthcare in Bahamas

 When we asked expats and global nomads about the quality of medical care in Bahamas, they replied:

 "The medical services in the Bahamas are generally of a high standard.
 The country has a number of well-equipped hospitals and clinics, staffed by experienced and qualified medical professionals.
 The country also has a number of private medical facilities, offering a range of services from general practice to specialist care.
 The Bahamas also has a number of pharmacies, providing access to a wide range of medications.
-In addition, the country has a number of medical insurance providers, offering coverage for medical expenses," commented one expat who moved to Bahamas.
+In addition, the country has a number of medical insurance providers, offering coverage for medical expenses," said one expat.

 Are healthcare and health insurance expensive in Bahamas?

 "I have found that the health insurance costs is more related to your health history then where you choose to live.
 Exclusions in new policies are common if you have a history of certain health problems.
 I have expat insurance as well as international health care insurance and have found them to be adequate in paying for both emergency situations as well as routine costs.
-The one problem has always been that I must pay for many services on my own first and then have it reimbursed by the health care provider, this can be hard on the cash flow if you don't have the money put aside for an emergency situation," remarked one expat living in Nassau.
+The one problem has always been that I must pay for many services on my own first and then have it reimbursed by the health care provider, this can be hard on the cash flow if you don't have the money put aside for an emergency situation," mentioned one expat in Nassau.

 Get Quote